stephanjusypiw/sassbootswatch/readme.md

      gulp
      ```

-28. Refresh the home page of your application to see the bootswatch COSMO theme
+28. Refresh the home page of your application to see the **Bootswatch COSMO** theme
      being used on the Navigation Bar.

      **************